 Our Philadelphia misdiagnosis and delayed diagnosis attorney from The Weitz Firm, LLC, can help you determine whether you have a right to pursue a medical malpractice claim if you believe that your condition, illness, or injury was misdiagnosed or a doctor made an avoidable delay in making a diagnosis.

-Misdiagnosis or delay in diagnosis often occurs a result of a doctor’s negligence, which, in its turn, can give rise to a medical malpractice lawsuit.
+Misdiagnosis or delay in diagnosis often occurs as a result of a doctor’s negligence, which, in its turn, can give rise to a medical malpractice lawsuit.
 Some of the most common forms of negligence that lead to diagnostic errors such as misdiagnosis or delayed diagnosis include:

 Ignoring the patient’s complaints and symptoms when making the diagnosis.